edehr/edehr/docs/configuration/README.md

 ### Course designer

+> For more detailed instructions, see the [configuration-details](../course-designer/cd-configuration-details) section of the course designer documentation.

 8. Create a new course section that will hold the EdEHR assignment and relevant [resources](/shared/definitions.md#resources). *OPTIONAL*

 - [Moodle documentation](https://docs.moodle.org/38/en/Course_homepage#Parts_of_a_course_homepage)